Lake County Drunk Driving Accident Attorneys

 Wait for the police to arrive and let them handle the details.
 Be sure to write down the badge number of your responding officer and request a copy of the police report.
 Do not leave the scene until officers give you permission to do so.
 Afterward, head to the nearest emergency room to get evaluated for your injuries.
 Again, you should seek medical attention even if you don’t appear to be hurt.

-To speak directly with an attorney at our Tavares law firm, call (352) 292-1620 or contact us online today.
+To speak directly with a drunk driving accident attorney at our Tavares law firm, call us or contact us online today.

 Criminal vs. Civil Penalties